gfpkelly1986/space-invaders/README.md

 To control the game from a touch screen I reused most of the code from above but put them into seperate functions as I had difficulty getting the right conditional test for testing if the space bar being pressed being or the controller clicked was evaluating to true.
 Most tests evaluated to false and one that worked seemed to make the interval repeat itself(double its speed).
 I called these functions using onkey down, onmouse up, onmousedown and on onclick from each icon as shown below.
 Using multiple event handlers had the effect of speeding up the left and right movement on mobile so less clicks were needed to get the ship to move further.

 ![Calling the mobile controller functions](assets/images/readmeimgs/mobile-controller-function-calls.PNG)

+# Desired Features:
+- Game Sounds
+   - Apply sounds when the ship shoots a laser
+   - Apply sounds for when the target is eliminated

+- More imagery/Apply theme to game
+   - Apply a better theme to the game, possibly star wars themed.
+   - More imagery, particularly to the desktop to help fill the screen

+- Store the highest score
+   - Compare the users current score against the highest score which would be stored permanantly.
+If higher then update the high score.

+- Pause the game
+   - Provide a way for the user to pause the game.

+- Load the game from a start button
+   - I attempted to do this with this version but the setInterval function kept speeding up with each shot fired.
+This problem is something I want to understand better.

+- Speed levels
+   - Provide some increasing levels of speed if certain scores are reached.